oliverswitzer/extelenium/README.md

 }
 ```

-Install necessary external dependency:
+Install a necessary external dependency:

 ```
 $ gem install crxmake
 ```

-(This is used for packaging your chrome extension into crx files programmatically)
+(This is used for packaging your chrome extension into crx files)

 Use this command to run tests with your extension loaded:
 ```
-$ ./scripts/run_integration_tests_with_extension.js my-sample-extension/ wdio.conf.js
+$ ./scripts/extelenium.js -e my-sample-extension/ -c wdio.conf.js
 ```

 ## Setup for local Development